biplavosti/CryptoCurrency/README.md

 It also verifies transactions and blocks received from other and put them in blockchain if verified.

 4) Transaction Pool :
-core.TransactionPool is the pool of transaction that are mined into blocks and are a part of blockchain.
+core.TransactionPool.java is the pool of transaction that are mined into blocks and are a part of blockchain.
 It is saved in 'transactions.ser' file.
 Unspent transactions are separated out as core.common.UTXO.java and stored as list in core.common.UTXOPool.java and later save it to the file called 'utxo.ser'.

 5) Transaction, Block, BlockChain, Miner :
-core.Miner.java collects core.common.Transaction.java and mine a core.Block.
-This block, if verified, are broadcasted to other miners and put into core.BlockChain.
+core.Miner.java collects core.common.Transaction.java and mine a core.Block.java.
+This block, if verified, are broadcasted to other miners and put into core.BlockChain.java.
 The Blockchain is saved in file 'blochchain.ser'.